 Crown and Root Rots

 Disease causing organisms (pathogens) and environmental conditions all play a role in crown and root rots of plants.
 Daylilies are susceptible to fungal rots caused by organisms such as Fusarium, Phytophthora, Sclerotium, Rhizoctonia and Pythium, as well as bacterial soft rot involving Erwinia.
-Very recently (2004) daylilies have been discovered susceptible to Armillaria, or shoestring root rot.
+In 2004 daylilies were discovered to be susceptible to Armillaria, or shoestring root rot.
 Symptoms of rotting can include poor growth, wilting, yellowing of leaves, obviously mushy tissue and death of the plant.
 Bacterial soft rot is well known for its particularly foul smell.

 Overwatering, overfertililization and other poor soil conditions and plant stresses favour rot diseases.
 While fungal pathogens can invade intact plant tissue, bacteria can only infect through existing openings such as an injury from garden tools, pests, other diseases, frost damage etc.